Blue diamond: Treatments

-Blue diamond mines
+Mines

 The earliest recorded blue diamond, the Hope Diamond, was discovered in India, in the Kollur mine in the Guntur district of Andhra Pradesh (which at the time was part of the Golconda kingdom), in the seventeenth century.
 However, blue diamonds have also been discovered in the Cullinan Mine in South Africa and the Golconda region.
 A few blue diamonds have been discovered in the Argyle Diamond Mine in Western Australia as well, and are offered at their annual Argyle Tender when they are found.
 It is thought that blue diamonds, unlike most other diamonds, are formed in the lower part of Earth’s mantle, and that the boron creating their blue color originates from serpentinite carried down to the mantle by subducting ocean tectonic plates.

-Blue diamonds in popular culture
+In popular culture

 Aside from the fabled curse of the Hope Diamond, blue diamonds do not yet represent a large part of world culture.
 However, as of 2015, blue diamonds have become the most sought-after gems at auction.
 This was instigated by the sale of the 9.75-carat fancy vivid blue "Zoe" diamond to Hong Kong billionaire Joseph Lau, who bought it for, and named it after, his young daughter, Zoe.

 An anthropomorphic character known as Blue Diamond is a member of the Great Diamond Authority in the TV show Steven Universe.